yum102/MDTF-diagnostics/doc/sphinx/start_config.rst

 In this section we describe how to run the framework with your own model data, and more configuration options than the test case described in :doc:`start_install`.

 The complete set of configuration options is described in :doc:`ref_cli`, or by running ``% ./mdtf --help``.
-All options can be specified as a command-line flag (e.g., ``--OUTPUT_DIR``) or as a JSON configuration input file of the form provided in `framework/default_tests.jsonc <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/develop/framework/default_tests.jsonc>`__.
+All options can be specified as a command-line flag (e.g., ``--OUTPUT_DIR``) or as a JSON configuration input file of the form provided in `sample_input.jsonc <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/develop/sample_input.jsonc>`__.
 We recommend using this file as a template, making copies and customizing it as needed.

 Options given on the command line always take precedence over the input file.
 This is so you can store options that don't frequently change in the file (e.g., the input/output data paths) and use command-line flags to set only those options you want to change from run to run (e.g., the analysis period start and end years).
 In all cases, the complete set of option values used in each run of the framework will be included in the log file as part of the output, for reproducibility and provenance.